krnlss/Telegram-Moderation-Bot/README.md

                          All commands except the latter should be replied to the user for them to work!

 Setting Up:
-Go to config.py and change the admin ID and the bot token :)
+Go to config.py and change the admin ID and the bot token :D